 Meet our Media Center Faculty!

-Meet Mrs. Mack (right) and Mrs. Bowman (left), your Media Center faculty members!
+Meet Mrs. Mack (left) and Mrs. Bowman (right), your Media Center faculty members!
 Mrs. Mack is our Media Center Specialist and Mrs. Bowman is our Media Center Assistant.
 Mrs. Mack is an alumni of Wesleyan (‘07) and both Mrs. Mack and Mrs. Bowman both have children in the Academy and Early Education Center.

 Welcome to the WCA Media Center!
 The Media Center is truly the heart of the school.
 It is a known fact that students work better and are more effective when they are working not just for a grade, but because they are excited and interested.
 So, why not make learning exciting and interesting?
 What better way to do this than by creating a warm, inviting environment, and teaching literacy skills with multi-sensory activities and interactive games and activities on the Smartboard!

 Fostering a love for reading in your child is important to us at Wesleyan.
 Reading is critical to every child's ability to learn and the research is clear that reading with your child not only creates a bond between you and your child, but it also often fosters a love for reading.
 That's why our teachers encourage our students to read 20 minutes each night with their parents from the books they have selected from the Media Center.

 We have a great time in the Media Center and enjoy serving all students!
 It is a blessing to teach these students and be able to pray alongside them.
 Our desire is to help them continue growing so they can fulfill God’s total purpose for their lives!